Marcus Davies

 After one season with Port Melbourne Football Club in the (VFL) in 2014, Davies joined the Tigers FC (Kingborough) in the Tasmanian State League starting in 2015, taking on a playing assistant coach role which he still holds as of 2021; he also took on the administrative role of operations manager at the club from 2020.

+Davies is currently captain and assistant coach of Hutchins Old Boys Football Club, where he won the premiership in 2022.